-Gains have been made on infrastructure, not just electrical networks but also all-weather roads, digital and financial services all of which can support a transition to modern energy cooking.
-Leveraging the infrastructure allows for a win win - with utilities and service providers experiencing increased demand and getting a return on investments.
-For example leverage the gains in electricity infrastructure; while many urban households are connected, most continue to polluting fuels for their cooking.
-LPG and Ethanol need bespoke distribution networks, while electricity is supplied as a service for a wide range of use.
-Pivoting urban and peri urban connected households to include eCooking as part of a clean cooking stack, can when appropriate increase the Average Revenue Per User (ARPU) for the utility, and thereby improve their bottom line.
+Leveraging the infrastructure allows for a win-win scenario - with utilities and service providers experiencing increased demand and thus getting a return on their investments whilst also delivering on clean cooking access.
+One example comes from leveraging the gains made in electricity infrastructure provision; while many urban households are grid-connected, most continue to use polluting fuels for their cooking.
+LPG and Ethanol need bespoke distribution networks, while electricity is supplied as a service for a wide range of uses.
+Pivoting urban and peri urban grid-connected households to include eCooking as part of a clean cooking stack, can when appropriate increase the Average Revenue Per User (ARPU) for the utility, and thereby improve their bottom line.
 Steady increased revenue can give a better return on investment, and lead to a virtuous cycle of upgrading of infrastructure and networks.
 Encouraging the use of on-grid e-cooking in conjunction with renewable energy generation can significantly reduce carbon emissions and enhance the environmental sustainability of the cooking process.
 Policymakers could prioritize the expansion of renewable energy infrastructure to meet the increasing demand for on-grid electricity.

-However, this is only true if there is full cost recovery in the electricity tariff.
-It may be affordable to the population, set by the regulator, but if it is not covering the costs of generation, transmission and distribution, then more demand can mean more losses.
-If the government is effectively subsidizing electricity access, then its increased use could leave the treasury exposed in the same way an LPG subsidy might.
-This is particularly true if the electricity generation is heavily dependent on fossil fuels and old inefficient plant - it leaves the country exposed to global price volatility.
-This cost focus strengthens the argument for renewable energy technologies - cost-effective, leveraging Africa's natural resources, and once in give a buffer between the national supplies and global pricing.
+However, the above benefits will only be realised if there is full cost recovery in the electricity tariff.
+The tariff set by the regulator may make eCooking affordable to the population, but if it is not covering the costs of generation, transmission and distribution, then more demand could just mean more losses.
+If the government is subsidizing electricity access, then its increased use could leave the treasury exposed in the same way an LPG subsidy might.
+This is particularly true if the electricity generation is heavily dependent on fossil fuels and old inefficient plant - leaving the country exposed to global price volatility.
+This cost focus strengthens the argument for renewable energy technologies - they can be cost-effective, they will leverage Africa's natural resources, and once installed they can give an economic buffer between the national supplies and global pricing.
 An example of this has been shown in decentralised mini-grids, where increased ARPU can give better returns for the developer, and can lead to lower but unsubsidised tariffs for the users.
+All these areas of innovation are being driven and supported via the recently formed Global Electric Cooking Coalition (GeCCo) which was launched at COP28.

-Similarly the ubiquitousness of digital services now enables new approaches to clean cooking.
-New metered methodologies can more accurately track the use of higher tier stoves, and that can both enable microfinance, ensure results based financing and contribute to the global carbon finance economy.
+Similarly, the ubiquitousness of digital services now enables new approaches to clean cooking.
+New metered methodologies can more accurately track the use of higher tier stoves, and that can both enable microfinance, ensure results-based financing and contribute to the global carbon finance economy.
 This can again lead to leveraging the gains in digital infrastructure, improving ARPU and improving the returns on investment particularly in rural areas.
 This ties in closely with improved financial services, where over the last 10 years new models of facilitating credit to the poor have emerged.
 All these wider economic gains support new approaches to clean cooking, and new approaches to clean cooking support these wider changes in the economy.